-7.3 URBAN RESIDENTIAL
+6.3 URBAN RESIDENTIAL

 The Urban Residential designation applies to lands with a wide variety of housing types.
-These dwelling units are located within the Urban Area, and are generally connected to full municipal water and wastewater systems.
+These dwelling units are located within the Urban Area, and are connected to full municipal water and wastewater systems, except in the case of an existing dwelling that was constructed prior to the addition of the system.